 A failing septic tank at her home had led her in 1996 to politics and citizen activism, resulting in a consumer protection bill that successfully passed into law.
 As founding president of Preserve Our Islands and for two terms as a State Representative, Sharon was a leader in the environmental fight to successfully prevent gravel mining on Maury Island in 2010.

 Sharon also was Chief of Staff for then King County Councilmember Dow Constantine, where she worked on a broad range of public policy issues, including complex land use legislation.

 Sharon’s priorities in the legislature include consumer protection measures such as pay day lending reform and fighting to remove cancer-causing chemicals from children’s and household goods.

 Prior to her work on the County Council, Sharon served as a Vice President for Seafirst Bank.

 She has lived on Maury Island since 1994 with her husband John.
-Sharon and John have two grown daughters, Amy and Lyssa Ann, and they live with their dog, Abby.
+Sharon and John have two grown daughters, Amy and Lyssa Ann, and a grandson.
+They live with their dog, Abby.